scikit-hep/awkward/CONTRIBUTING.md

  </details>

 Then, use `nox` to run the various documentation build steps

 ```bash
 nox -s docs
 ```

-this command executes multiple custom Python scripts(some require a working internet connection), in addition to using Sphinx and Doxygen to generate the required browser viewable documentation.
+This command executes multiple custom Python scripts (some require a working internet connection), in addition to using Sphinx and Doxygen to generate the required browser viewable documentation.

 To view the built documentation, open